 I am an experimental astrophysicist.
-My research interests are the detection and characterization of extrasolar planets and their host stars, and I pursue these goals primarily by building, developing, and using new instruments.
-I primarily work in the field of high-contrast imaging and also have extensive experience with radial velocity exoplanet instrumentation.
+My research interests are the detection and characterization of extrasolar planets and their host stars, and I pursue these goals by building, developing, and using new instruments.
+I primarily work in the field of high-contrast imaging and also have experience with radial velocity exoplanet instrumentation.

 Previously to joining the faculty of the IfA, I was an optical engineer at NASA’s Jet Propulsion Lab, working on developing the WFIRST Coronagraph camera, formation flying sensors for the Starshade mission, and wavefront sensing for large ground-based telescopes.
 I also led small a team in developing new post-processing algorithms for exoplanet imaging.